 Hermit to South Kaibab Loopprint

-The night at Horn Creek is unforgettable - there is only one campsite in the entire area, so just your group camping, so no need to share the vast night sky with anyone else!
+The night at Horn Creek is unforgettable - there is only one campsite in the entire area, so just your group camping.
+No need to share the vast night sky with anyone else!
 A great reward before moving on to the more trodden area of the park.

-*Route Variation - Our specific hiking route and campsites on each departure are dependent upon permit availability.
-Also avaiable as a 5 day trip as well.
+*Route Variation - Specific hiking route and campsites on each departure are dependent upon permit availability.
+Also doable as a 5 day trip as well.

 Need more information about the trails?
 Click the below links for the official Hermit to Bright Angel and South Kaibab Trail descriptions from Grand Canyon National Park.
-These descriptions do not fully depict the actual JRI itinerary, but are provided to give you an idea of the overall route.
-For example, we do not ascend Bright Angel Trail on this hike as depicted on the Hermit to Bright Angel Trail description.
-If you want that route, we offer it!
-Click here instead.
+These descriptions do not fully depict the actual itinerary, but are provided to give you an idea of the overall route.
+For example, the above itinerary does not ascend Bright Angel Trail on this hike as depicted on the Hermit to Bright Angel Trail description.
+If you want that route, click here instead.

 Hermit to Bright Angel

 South Kaibab Trail